p0dyakov/exporter/README.md

  flutter pub run build_runner build  # Flutter SDK
 ```

-wait a minute... and you get the export file
+wait a minute... and you get the export file.

+remove your export file and change the `export.dart` to your name.

 #### on the last